kennethdsheridan/selfmade-techie/README.md

 4. **JavaScript Developer**: The average salary for a JavaScript Developer in the United States is approximately $110,156 per year.

-These salaries can vary widely depending on factors such as location, years of experience, level of education, and specific skills.

 - [Frontend Development with Nana](https://www.youtube.com/watch?v=t8pPdKYpowI&pp=ygURbGVhcm4gcHl0aG9uIG5hbmE%3D): This comprehensive course by Nana Janashia provides a detailed introduction to frontend development, covering everything from setting up a local development environment to learning core concepts and syntax.
 - [What is UI/UX Design? (with Nana)](https://www.youtube.com/watch?v=4frLlFtFybY): Nana Janashia's content is well-regarded for its comprehensive and practical approach to teaching complex technical concepts.